honette/DiffuserFlux/README.md

   - Change the woman's current clothing to a camisole instead.
 Adjust her pose so that her arm and hand are relaxed by her side, removing the pointing gesture.
 - NSFW
   - Change the woman's current clothing to take her clothes off completely, Adjust her pose so that her arm and hand are relaxed by her side, removing the gesture. nsfw, nude
+  - Change the woman's pose to undressing shirt to take her clothes off and showing her breasts, nsfw, nude

 - モデルだけそのまま、元の構図を無視させる
   - This female model is in a completely different cinematic scene.
 Change to a stylish pose like in a fashion magazine.
 Change her outfit to a bikini swimsuit.